 If you only travel alone or as a couple then a club probably isn't right for you.
 The clubs typically offer large spacious vacation homes with 3, 4 or 5 bedrooms, so they are great for families or larger groups of friends.
 If you just travel as a couple you'll find yourselves rattling around in a roomy home, with potentially a different bedroom for each night of your stay.
 Some of the clubs do have partnerships with selected hotels, but if you always stay at hotels then you're probably better off just booking directly with the hotel rather than via a club.

 The clubs also have smaller 1, 2 or 3 bedroom apartments in major cities.
 So if you're a couple who travels a lot to major cities, membership could be a sensible option, especially in one of the clubs that has a large number of city residences.
-But, if you do lots of travelling to other places, either on your own or as a couple then a club isn't really for you.
+But, if you do lots of traveling to other places, either on your own or as a couple then a club isn't really for you.

 2. You Do All Exotic or Adventure Travel